vanessly/IMDB-Semantic-Analysis/README.md

 # IMDB Sentiment Analysis
 ## Project Description
+Imagine a company you work for sells widely-used products, and customers rightfully leave reviews based on their experience with those products.
+Now imagine your job is to classify each review, and determine the pros and cons of each product to improve upon it.
+But now you have a very mind-numbing task ahead of you: to manually scan through thousands of reviews.
+Doesn't sound too fun right?
+This is where Sentiment Analysis is effective.

 Sentiment analysis is a natural language processing (NLP) technique used to determine the emotional tone or “sentiment” expressed in a piece of text.
 This can apply to a multitude of industries to analyze customer feedback, monitor brands, understand market trends, and overall allow businesses to extract valuable insights from vast amounts of textual data in a way that is much more efficient than humans parsing through millions of data.

 In this project, I created a Recurrent Neural Network (RNN) that takes in movie reviews from the popular platform IMDB and classifies the review as either “positive” or “negative” based on the sentiment analysis of the text.
 The reason why I used an RNN is because RNNs are designed to handle sequential data.
 Since words in sentences are related to one another and are not distinct entities, RNNS are capable of retaining information from previous time steps during the training process, making them suitable for capturing the relationships between words in a sentence.